 Additionally, most of the best free lessons on YouTube come from the paid services anyway.
 They perform very similarly to the programs they offer as well.
 These no-cost lessons also span all skill levels, and there are a lot of different varieties to choose from.
 Now, before you stop reading here and move onto the free lesson route, remember there are a few downsides as well.

 Downsides of YouTube Courses

 Firstly, the content on YouTube can be very disorganized.
 This causes difficulty in knowing where to start.
 A good paid program should be well organized and clear when it comes to progress.

-Some of the videos can be of low quality and might contain poor or just downright incorrect information.
+Some of the videos might be low quality and could contain poor or just downright incorrect information.
 Without having watched every video through, it can be hard to know whether or not they are even worth your time.

 Always remember that it is dangerous to take advice from unproved sources when learning.
 Drumming requires a lot of different muscle movements and can lead to serious injuries if you don’t do things properly.

 If you are simply looking to dip your toes into the process of learning how to drum on the internet for no cost at all, YouTube is a great place to start.
 However, as I will discuss later, there are free trials available from reputable sources that should be more attractive anyway.

 The main advantage here is the ability to stay at home and move at your own pace.

 If you’ve ever taken private lessons in person before, you probably know the feeling of heading to your weekly lesson unprepared, nervous, and without having practiced at all.
 You are afraid of disappointing your teacher and run the risk of having them dropping you as a student all together.